the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-solo.md

 A `postBuild` file is a shell script that is executed as part of the image construction and is only executed once when a new image is built, not every time the Binder is launched.

 **N.B.:** New images are only built when Binder sees a new commit, not every time you click the Binder link.
+Therefore, the data is only downloaded once when the Docker image is built, not every time the Binder is launched.

 #### Large public files